MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

 Use the Connect-ExchangeOnline cmdlet in the Exchange Online PowerShell module to connect to Exchange Online PowerShell or standalone Exchange Online Protection PowerShell using modern authentication.
-This cmdlet works for MFA or non-MFA enabled accounts.
+This cmdlet works for accounts with or without multi-factor authentication (MFA).

 To connect to Security & Compliance PowerShell, use the [Connect-IPPSSession](https://learn.microsoft.com/powershell/module/exchange/connect-ippssession) cmdlet.